tanabedx/tanabe-gpt/core/CORE.md

 - **Media Handling**: Sticker processing, audio transcription triggers, and file operations
 - **Chat Management**: Group membership validation, message history, and participant management

+### Compatibility Notes
+- In some recent WhatsApp Web versions, `window.Store.WidFactory.toUserWidOrThrow` is not exposed.
+This causes `sendMessage` to fail inside the injected script of `whatsapp-web.js` when sending to groups.
+We install a small runtime shim during `client.on('ready')` in `app.js` that defines `toUserWidOrThrow` if missing by delegating to `WidFactory.createUserWid`/`createWid`.
+This preserves compatibility without changing library code.

 ### Cryptographic Operations
 - **`crypto`**: SHA-256 hash generation for sticker identification and unique file naming
 - **Hash Matching**: Sticker command mapping based on cryptographic fingerprints